sathyesh/tdd-intro/README.md

 # tddIntro
-This project contains the necessary code to understand the Test driven development
+This project contains the necessary info to understand the Test driven development

 ## Introduction